mvsoom/thesis/writing/presenterm/gp-lunch-seminar.md

 Levels 1 & 2
 ============

 level | Gaussian process | ridge regression
 --|--|--
 1 | prior and posterior uncertainty | learning the amplitudes a 2 | hyperparam learning | learning the basis Φ and costs Σ

+Level 1: learning coordinates in a fixed geometry

+Level 2: learning the geometry itself

+Quantization unlocks a bonus: ***learning from examples***.

 Another thing that ridge regression analogy makes clear: